aksh1t/iOS-POC-Projects/README.txt

 	•	CocoaPodsExample - Tutorial project for integrating various pods into the project.

 	•	PageControlExample - An example demonstrating UIScrollView with paging vertically.

+	•	MailWithAttachment - POC for sending mails with attachments.